Dirty River Derby: Rivalry continues (2017–2018)

 Louisville and Cincinnati faced each other in their first non-USL match on May 31, 2017, when they met in the third round of the 2017 U.S. Open Cup, again hosted in Cincinnati.
 Although Djiby's six-game suspension (originating from the previous Cincinnati–Louisville match) had not yet ended, he was allowed to play as in-league suspensions do not apply to the U.S. Open Cup.
 Cincinnati won 1–0, with Djiby scoring the sole goal at the 48th minute.

 The two clubs did not meet again until the next season, when Louisville won 1–0 at FC Cincinnati's home opener on April 7, 2018.
 Lou City officially retained the cup for 2018 with a 2–0 win on May 26, also at Nippert Stadium.
 Cincinnati defeated Louisville 1–0 in the final regular season match between the two clubs on September 11, 2018.

 FC Cincinnati leaves USL (2019–present)

 FC Cincinnati moved up to Major League Soccer after the 2018 USL season, putting the two teams in different leagues for the first time.
 The cup is no longer officially recognized since the teams are not guaranteed to compete every season.
-The two teams met in the fourth round of the 2019 U.S. Open Cup on June 12, 2019 at Nippert Stadium.
+The two teams have since met twice in the U.S. Open Cup; in the fourth round of the 2019 U.S. Open Cup on June 12, 2019, at Nippert Stadium, and in the third round of the 2023 U.S. Open Cup on April 26, 2023, at TQL Stadium.